In this article, as part one, we will discuss the 8 most common job interview questions hiring managers tend to ask.

-Additionally, this is an indirect way of finding out whether you know anything about the company, their work, what they stand for, and where they envision your position in the business.
+Additionally, this is an indirect way of discovering whether you know anything about the company, their work, what they stand for, and where they envision your position in the business.

-These questions provide an opportunity to show the recruiter what you know about the employer.
+These questions allow you to show the recruiter what you know about the employer.
 Make sure you take some time to research the company’s products, services, culture, and mission.

 Be specific about what makes you a good fit for this role, and mention aspects of the company and position that appeal to you most.

-What hiring managers try to learn is whether and how your education, professional training, and work experiences make you a good job fit.
+Hiring managers try to learn whether and how your education, professional training, and work experiences make you a good job fit.

-To answer this question, make a list of the most relevant qualifications and projects you have and match them to the requirements listed in the job description.
+To answer this question, list your most relevant qualifications and projects and match them to the requirements listed in the job description.